shaoyuchu/TCG/hw1_broken_puzzle/README.md

 ## 5. Experiment Results

 The following shows the result of running the 3 solvers on the public test cases.
-The numbers shows the number of explored states.
+The numbers show the number of explored states.

 The execution time is not listed here as most of the test cases complete within 1 second on the NTU CSIE workstation.
-The magnitude is too small that it may be easily affected by the machine’s workload variations.
+Its magnitude is too small that comparison results may be easily affected by the machine’s workload variations.
 The number of explored states will be a better indicator of the solver performance.

 |  | Brute-force solver | A-star solver | Pattern-database solver |
 | --- | --- | --- | --- |